darcanj0/tasks-api/README.md

 # Tasks App Api

-Final test i've taken in the Blue EdTech course.
-This is the api part of the project.

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file.